ParthaEsri/project_code/README.md

 **Adding a test script (optional but recommended):**

-Go to the **Tests** tab and paste this.
+Go to the **Scripts** tab and paste this.
 It runs automatically after every request and flags problems:

 ```javascript
 pm.test("Request succeeded", () => pm.response.to.have.status(200));